BriefFiniteElementNet/BFE.Net.devdocs/docs/example/UniformLoadCoordSystem/index.rst

 There is an inclined element of length = ``5 [m]``, and an ``UniformLoad`` of magnitude ``1000 [N/m]`` which is projected.
 There is a difference about this type of load with two other examples above.
 For applying such projected load, first we have to convert it to example 1.
-Based on [toturial in learnaboutstructures.com](http://www.learnaboutstructures.com/Determinate-Frame-Analysis) this is the way to convert:
+Based on `toturial in www.learnaboutstructures.com <http://www.learnaboutstructures.com/Determinate-Frame-Analysis>`_ this is the way to convert:

 .. figure:: ../images/uload-coord-sys-3-cnv.png
    :align: center